-This process considers the number of breaches in any 12-month period and goes through the following stages of escalation.
+This process takes into account the number of breaches in any 12-month period and goes through the following stages of escalation.

 All breaches will be documented on the ServiceDesk system and the internal driver file.

 The driver is sent communication by email or post from the Fleet Operations Supervisor or delegate.
 The communication will outline the following: